instant-labs/instant-bandit/pages/docs/usage/getting-started.md

 # Getting Started
 Here are the steps to add Instant Bandit to a new or existing app:
-1. Set up a Redis instance for development against
+1. Set up a Redis instance in your development environment
 2. Configure an `InstantBanditServer` object to persist sessions and analytics in Redis
 3. Set up endpoints for serving [site models](../configuration/models.md#site) and [ingesting metrics](../setup/metrics-endpoint.md)
-4. Author our first experiment
+4. Author your first experiment

-## Step 1: Environment and Server Setup
+## Step 1: Environment and Backend Setup
-Instant Bandit requires some server-side functionality around serving configuration models, persisting anonymous sessions, and collecting basic usage metrics.
+Instant Bandit requires some server-side functionality for serving configuration models, persisting anonymous sessions, and collecting basic usage metrics.

 ### The Backend
 By default, Instant Bandit uses Redis to handle persistence of sessions and metrics.